-In the first PART ONE: Back to Basics post we discussed the necessary documents the VA requires for a veteran to file an original claim.
-Once VA has made a decision on a veteran’s original claim, and the decision has become final, the veteran may later file additional claims.
+Our Back to Basics series breaks down how to file a VA disability claim.
+In the first PART TWO: Back to Basics post we discussed the necessary documents the United States Department of Veterans Affairs requires for a veteran to file an original claim for VA disability benefits.
+Once the VA has made a decision on a veteran’s original claim, and the decision has become final, the veteran may later file additional claims.
 As promised, we will now discuss in detail on how to file new and reopened claims.

 A new claim is a claim for a benefit that may or may not have been filed before.
 Generally, the decision made on the claim is based entirely on new evidence.
 These may include claims for:

 - special monthly compensation

 A new claim differs from a reopened claim in that a decision on the claim is totally independent of any evidence submitted in connection with an earlier claim.
 For example – A veteran was granted service connection for a knee condition in 1965.
 In 1970, the veteran began experiencing symptoms of post-traumatic stress disorder.
 A buddy eventually persuaded the veteran to file a claim for service connection for his nervous disorder.
 Because his claim was filed after the decision on his original claim became final and because he had never before filed a claim for service connection for post-traumatic stress disorder, his claim is considered new.

 What Are Reopened Claims?

 A reopened claim is a claim filed by a disabled veteran for a benefit that was previously denied (and the decision to deny has become final).
 VA cannot reopen a previously denied claim unless there is new and material evidence to justify it.
 Here is a basic definition of what this means:

 - New evidence is evidence that the VA has never before considered in connection with specific benefits claimed.

 - Material evidence is evidence that is relevant to and has a direct bearing on the issue at hand.